KelliExMachina/nrif/README.md

 - Recall: %
 - The most significant features include: .

-I will initially split the data from the Cohn-Kanade dataset into train and test portions.
-After the model is trained, I will generate classification reports to test the accuracy while tuning the model.
-After the model is trained, I will refit the data to the full Cohn-Kanade dataset and test against the unseen data in the Tufts Face Database.
-If possible, I’d like to test against both the TDRGBE and the matching infrared dataset TDIRE.
+I split the data into train and test portions using scikit-learn's train_test_split.
+After the model was trained on 70% of the data, I generated a confusion matrix to illustrat the accuracy of the model.

+It is worthwhile to note, that while the Cascade Classifier correctly found all of the faces in the RGB dataset, the same classifier failed to detect any faces in the infrared dataset.

 ## Illustrations